Conectric/conectric-usb-gateway/README.md

   "type": "text",
   "payload": {
     "battery": 3.2,
-    "text": "Hello World this is a test!"
+    "text": "Hello World this is a test."
   },
   "timestamp": 1524198664,
   "sensorId": "da40",